FaSt-Apps-Consulting/FaSt_Fig/README.md

 fig.xlabel('Data') # create xlabel for second axis fig.save('test_fig2.png','pdf') # save figure to png and pdf
 ```

+The following handlers can be used to access all matplotlib functionality:
+- fig.current_axis
+- fig.handle_plot
+- fig.handle_axis
+- fig.handle_fig

 Written by Fabian Stutzki, fast@fast-apps.de